wallix/awless-scheduler/README.md

 # awless-scheduler

-The scheduler service is a daemon service that receives template to be ran and reverted at a later time.
+The scheduler service is a daemon service that receives templates to be ran and reverted at a later time.

-It basically receives templates, validates and store them.
-Then the service will check every so often when stored templates need to be executed.
+The service basically get templates, validates and stores them.
+Then it will check every so often when stored templates need to be executed.

 # Usage